 11 fun outdoor things to do in Williams – click here to check out our list!

 Beat the heat in the cool pines of the Kaibab Forest by taking a leisurely hike through sprawling meadows and tall ponderosa pine.
 There are dozens of marked local trails in the Williams area.
-Stop in the Williams-Forest Service Visitor Center for information on these little “secrets.”
-While you’re there pick up a copy of the Williams Hiking Trails book.
+Stop in the Williams Visitor Center (200 W Railroad Ave.) for information on these little “secrets.”
+While you’re there pick up a copy of the Williams Hiking Trails book ($5).

 In addition to several local RV Parks Williams has the unique opportunity of hosting three U.S. Forest Service campgrounds located on three very beautiful fishing lakes.
 These lakes are stocked throughout the summer months so catching your dinner is a real possibility.